 Now although that’s a fairly lengthy description, it may not work at the deeper level the first time without some supplementary guidance.
 But here’s the point.
 A quick survey every time this practice is done shows that the large majority always say there is a difference between head and heart; and usually it comes as something of a surprise.
 And the majority always say it is the heart that most accurately represents Me.
 But there is some uncertainty as to which is likely to be influencing the action that will follow.

-Also if the answer is the same you can rest assured that on another question on another occasion in nearly every case the division of head and heart will eventually show itself.
+Also if the answer is the same you can rest assured that on another question on another occasion, in nearly every case the division of head and heart will eventually show itself.
 So best to accept it.
 Those who consistently deny the differences in head and heart have invested too closely in one over the other for too long, usually the mind over the heart, but the other way round happens as well.
-Besides, seeing into the inconsistencies like this can act as a wake-up call to move toward a higher level of understanding
+Besides, seeing into the inconsistencies like this can act as a wake-up call to start a meaningful inquiry.

 What we can conclude

 So without lingering on why’s and wherefore’s, here’s what we can conclude.
 Generally speaking we do not know our own heart.
-We do not know, unless we stop long enough to look, what we really feel… about very much.
+We do not know, unless we stop long enough to look, what we really feel about... a lot.